-Top Songs of 2014 (So Far)
+Top Songs of 2014

 Jamie Lynn Spears‘ debut country single gathered less airplay than any other song on this list of the top songs of 2014, but it left a big impact where it was played.
 Her personal, acoustic-driven ballad is heartbreaking in the best way possible.
 Sharp songwriting paired with an even-handed producer and a vocal performance that’s as passionate as any … that’s how you make great country music!

 Kenny is back!
-After a year spent recording, scrapping, re-writing and re-recording his new album Chesney returns with the funky ‘American Kids.’
+After a year spent recording, scrapping, re-writing and re-recording his new album Chesney returned with the funky ‘American Kids.’
 The uptempo track recalls everything fans loved about the singer without sounding tired.
 It’s a new twist on his style, and it couldn’t have come at a better time.